In Vitro Fertilisation (IVF)

 Step 5 - Embryo Culture

-Embryos can be grown in the laboratory for up to six days after egg retrieval.
-They can be replaced back into the uterus at a variety of stages depending on what is right for the patient.
+Embryos can be grown in the laboratory for up to 6 or 7 days after egg retrieval.
+They can be replaced in the uterus at a variety of stages, depending on what is right for you and your circumstances.
+I will have that discussion with you to decide on these options.

-For the majority of my patients I will recommend growing embryos five days after egg retrieval, when the embryo is at the blastocyst stage.
-Recent research has shown that embryos that can reach the blastocyst stage of development are more likely to be chromosomally balanced compared to 2/3 day (cleavage stage) embryos.
-Growing embryos to the blastocyst stage enables embryos that are more developmentally competent to be selected which means they have a higher chance of resulting in a pregnancy.
+For the majority of my patients, I recommend, if appropriate, growing the embryos for 5 or 6 days following egg retrieval.
+At that juncture, should embryo development proceed as anticipated, the embryo should be at the blastocyst stage.
+Research has shown that embryos that reach the blastocyst stage of development are more likely to be chromosomally normal than 2/3-day (cleavage stage) embryos.
+Growing embryos to the blastocyst stage enables the selection of more developmentally advanced embryos, increasing the chance of a pregnancy.
+Another advantage of growing embryos to the blastocyst stage is that it allows the embryo to be biopsied and genetically tested.

 Step 6 – Embryo Transfer

-On the day of your embryo transfer, a scientist will assess your embryos and pick the most advanced one for transfer.
-The embryo will then be loaded into a very soft thin plastic tube and placed back into the uterus.
-This procedure is very simple and does not require an anaesthetic.
+On the day of your embryo transfer, a scientist will assess your embryos and pick the most perfect embryo for transfer.
+The embryo will then be loaded into a very soft, thin plastic tube (catheter) and placed through the cervical canal and into the uterine cavity.
+This procedure is very simple and generally does not require an anaesthetic.
+If, however, you would prefer the transfer to be done under anaesthetic, this can, of course, be arranged in advance.
 The embryos will then continue to grow in the uterus until they implant.

-Two weeks after your embryo transfer a blood test will occur to determine whether the IVF cycle resulted in a pregnancy.
+Two weeks after your embryo transfer, a pregnancy blood test will occur to determine whether the IVF cycle resulted in a pregnancy.